Aaron-Junker/windows-uwp.de-de/windows-apps-src/design/input/ink-toolbar.md

         </Page.Resources>
         ```

-    1. Fügen Sie der InkCanvas-Steuerelement und InkToolbar Elemente hinzu und Binden der Eigenschaften "VerticalAlignment" und "HorizontalAlignment" von der InkToolbar.
+    1. Add the InkCanvas and InkToolbar elements and bind the VerticalAlignment and HorizontalAlignment properties of the InkToolbar.
         ```xaml
         <InkCanvas x:Name="inkCanvas" />
         <InkToolbar x:Name="inkToolbar"